Motorcycle bomb kills four in Iraq, official blames Islamic State | Law-Order

 - Iraq

-Bomb attacks in southern Iraq, where the bulk of the country's oil is produced, are relatively rare.
+"Today and after this terrorist act, the people of Basra must definitely be cautious and careful.
+Basra became unsafe today," said Mohammed Ibrahim, a car mechanic whose workshop was near the blast site.
 Police and hospital sources earlier told Reuters that 20 people had been wounded, in addition to the four fatalities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)